Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Navigator.md

 Begins finding a path from the agent position to the `end` position, using the agent `AreaMask`, `AgentType` and `PathingAreaCost`.

-The pathfinding runs asycnchronously and may take several frames to complete.
+The pathfinding runs asynchronously and may take several frames to complete.

 ### [PathfindingTask](/Reference/Other/PathfindingTask) FindPath(Vector3 start, Vector3 end, int areaMask, int agentType, NativeSlice<float>? areaCosts = default)

 Begins finding a path from the `start` point to the `end` point using a custom `areaMask`, `agentType` and `areaCosts`. `areaCosts` may be null in which case the default costs are used.

-The pathfinding runs asycnchronously and may take several frames to complete.
+The pathfinding runs asynchronously and may take several frames to complete.